What is Pilates?

 Our Pilates Options

-Move Physio has a team of qualified and experienced Physiotherapists, who provide a range of Pilates options including Pilates Mat & Reformer classes.
+Move for Better Health has a team of qualified and experienced Physiotherapists, who provide a range of Pilates options.
+These include Equipment Classes, Mat Classes and Reformer Classes.

-- Pilates Mat Classes: Led by certified instructors, our Pilates Mat Classes are ideal for those who are wanting to work on their fitness, strength and mobility, and do not have an ongoing health or movement issue
+- Pilates Mat Classes: Led by Physiotherapy trained Pilates instructors, our Pilates Mat Classes are ideal for those who are wanting to work on their fitness, strength and mobility, but do not have a current injury or musculoskeletal problem.
+They are a fun way to learn and practice Pilates exercises in a group format.

 What to Expect

-All Pilates classes are run by Physiotherapists, who have undertaken additional training in the Pilates method.
+All of our Pilates classes are run by Physiotherapists, who have undertaken additional training in the Pilates method, so you can expect high quality teaching from someone who understands your body and movement.

 - Pilates Mat & Pilates Reformer classes are ideal for those with no significant mobility issues or injuries, who are looking to join a Physiotherapy led Pilates class to improve their fitness, mobility and strength